During the lease term in Northern Virginia

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Northern Virginia.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Northern Virginia.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference